 Justin Samual (snitch) and Firefox

 On his own website, Justin Samuel lists “requestpolicy” a cross site scripting policy manager plugin, as his main open source project.
-If you are using Firefox, you should NOT be using this plugin!

 The web page for it is